Asian American Partners for Tomorrow

 The goals of AAPT will be achieved through a mentorship pipeline program and a service learning-based undergraduate course that will connect undergraduate mentors with high school participants.

-If you are interested in volunteering as a mentor, please connect with our Community Outreach Coordinator, Saymoukda at firstname.lastname@example.org.
+If you are interested in volunteering as a mentor, please connect with our Community Outreach Coordinator at email@example.com

-Since Spring of 2016, AAPT has collaborated with Boys Leadership Empowerment Network (BLEN), a community volunteer group that focuses on providing leadership development and academic support to immigrant and refugee high school boys and with Mualaynu, a nonprofit that aims to provide students who identify as former refugees resources and opportunities to succeed in their communities and in school.
-Prior to Spring 2016, AAPT partnered with Hmong College Prep Academy.
+AAPT has collaborated with Boys Leadership Empowerment Network (BLEN), a community volunteer group that focuses on providing leadership development and academic support to immigrant and refugee high school boys; Mualaynu, a nonprofit that aims to provide students who identify as former refugees resources and opportunities to succeed in their communities and in school; Hmong College Prep Academy; and Sejong Korean Immersion School.